rmccorm4/gpu-operator-setup/README.md

 ```

-* Or run a sample TensorFlow Jupyter Notebook
+Or run a sample TensorFlow Jupyter Notebook:
-    * Make sure to open up the necessary ports on your AWS Instance to access the notebook (443 / 8888), see this blog for details: https://chrisalbon.com/aws/basics/run_project_jupyter_on_amazon_ec2/

 ```bash
 # This may take at least 3 minutes to start up
 ./05-sample-tf-notebook.sh
 ```

+## Notes

+Some things to look out for when configuring an AWS Instance:

+1. Make sure any necessary ports are exposed.
+The demo tf-notebook will be launched on port 30001 by default, so make
+sure to configure a Security Group to open that port: https://chrisalbon.com/aws/basics/run_project_jupyter_on_amazon_ec2/

+2. The Docker container images used by the GPU Operator as well as any applications may take up significant space, so be sure to increase the default storage application from 8GB.
+I generally go with 100GB to be safe.